-- Highs: No lock-in or monthly fees, also allows you to send electronic invoices.
+- Highs: No lock-in or monthly fees, and you can send electronic invoices.

-- Lows: Complex fee structure and least competitive fees.
+- Lows: Complex fee structure with the least competitive rates.

-PayPal Here, PayPal’s Chip and PIN reader has a lot in common with the UK’s other leading mobile Chip & PIN card readers like iZettle and SumUp, but there are some differences in price, cards accepted and functionality that you want to know about before making a decision.
-We’ll look at how PayPal compares to the UK competition (Text continues below the table).
+PayPal Here, PayPal’s Chip and PIN reader has a lot in common with the UK’s other leading mobile Chip and PIN card readers, iZettle and SumUp.
+But before you make your final decision, there are 3 important differences you should be aware of, namely price, functionality and cards accepted.
+So, let’s see how PayPal compares to the UK competition (continued below the table).

 Read complete review